-Title III Туре IIIB Funds % Total Recapture Period Compliance
+Title III Grantee and/or Senior Type Acq/Const IIIB Funds Awarded % Total Cost Recapture H Period Compliance Verification State Use Only

-Grantee Acq/Const Awarded Cost Verification

-and/or State Use

-Senior Only

-Center Begin E End
+Center Begin End

 Name:

 Address:

 Name:

 Address:

 Name:

 Address:

-Name:

-Address:
+Name: Address:

 Note: PSA 21 is exploring using available IIIB funds to lease a building to service the Blythe community as a senior nutrition location and senior services hub/senior center.
 This process is also expected to include some construction costs related to building out the location for service provision.
-We welcome guidance from CDA on how to accurately complete this form to reflect this plan.

-8 Acquisition is defined as obtaining ownership of an existing facility (in fee simple or by lease for 10 years or more) for use as a Multipurpose Senior Center.
+4 Acquisition is defined as obtaining ownership of an existing facility (in fee simple or by lease for 10 years or more) for use as a Multipurpose Senior Center.